 The Strategy

 The Shrewsbury Borough School District, in collaboration with its professional advisors, carefully considered how to fund critical maintenance, safety and security upgrades, and a classroom addition to keep class sizes small.
-A bond referendum provides a smart financial path by generating up-front funding and allowing the district to access an exclusive type of state aid.
+A bond referendum provided a smart financial path by generating up-front funding and allowing the district to access an exclusive type of state aid.

-The Net Tax Impact
+The Tax Impact

 Assessed Value